 On this dayOct 30, 1967

-Dr. Martin Luther King Jr. and Rev. Ralph Abernathy Jailed in Birmingham
+Dr. Martin Luther King Jr. and the Rev. Ralph Abernathy Jailed in Birmingham